Thermodynamics of hot strong-interaction matter from ultrarelativistic nuclear collisions: Methods

 The choice of taking $\sqrt{T_AT_B}$ is motivated by the phenomenological success of the \trento{} model of initial conditions \cite{Moreland:2014oya}, where the same prescription for entropy deposition is used, although with the inclusion of initial-state fluctuations~\cite{Hama:2004rr}.
 We include initial-state fluctuations in our smooth calculation through their effect on the transverse size of the system.
 The mean transverse momentum in hydrodynamics is sensitive to the transverse size~\cite{Broniowski:2009fm}, which is somewhat reduced by initial state fluctuations.
 To take into account this reduction, at each impact parameter we shrink our smooth initial conditions so that they present the same radius $R_0$ (see below Eq.~(\ref{defR0})) as in the full \trento{} parametrization, tuned to data as in Ref.~\cite{Giacalone:2017dud}.
 The correction to the size is of order 5\%, 15\%, 30\% at $b=2$, $7$, $12$~fm, respectively.

 The fluctuation-corrected initial conditions are then evolved using the MUSIC hydrodynamic code~\cite{Schenke:2010nt,Schenke:2011bn,Paquet:2015lta}.
+We run it either with a realistic soft equation of state computed using lattice QCD, s95p-v1~\cite{Huovinen:2009yb}, or with a stiff equation of state:

+where $C$ is a constant adjusted so that $P$ and $\epsilon$ at freeze-out are correct for a gas of hadrons and resonances (as with the soft equation of state), so that energy and momentum are conserved.

 We run ideal and viscous hydrodynamic simulations.
-In order to assess separately the effects of shear and bulk viscosity, we implement either a constant shear viscosity over entropy ratio, $\eta/s=0.2$~\cite{Heinz:2013th,Niemi:2015qia}, or a bulk viscosity parametrized as in Ref.~\cite{Bernhard:2016tnd}.
-Cooper-Frye freeze-out~\cite{Cooper:1974mv} is implemented at the temperature $T_{\rm f.o.}=156.5$~MeV~\cite{Huovinen:2006jp}, a reasonable choice in a hydrodynamic setup that does not implement partial chemical equilibrium~\cite{Huovinen:2009yb,Gale:2012rq,Heinz:2013th,Eskola:2017bup} or a hadronic cascade~\cite{Weller:2017tsr,Dubla:2018czx}.
+In order to assess separately the effects of shear and bulk viscosity, we implement either a constant shear viscosity over entropy ratio, $\eta/s=0.2$~\cite{Heinz:2013th,Niemi:2015qia}, or a bulk viscosity parametrised as in Ref.~\cite{Bernhard:2016tnd}.
+Cooper-Frye freeze-out~\cite{Cooper:1974mv} is implemented at the temperature $T_{\rm f.o.}=156.5$~MeV~\cite{Bazavov:2018mes}, a reasonable choice in a hydrodynamic setup that does not implement partial chemical equilibrium~\cite{Huovinen:2009yb,Gale:2012rq,Heinz:2013th,Eskola:2017bup} or a hadronic cascade~\cite{Weller:2017tsr,Dubla:2018czx}.
 The viscous corrections to the momentum distribution functions are evaluated using the quadratic ansatz ~\cite{Teaney:2003kp,Dusling:2009df,Bozek:2009dw}.
 We take into account hadronic decays after freeze-out, but we neglect rescatterings in the hadronic phase~\cite{Teaney:2000cw,Petersen:2008dd,Bernhard:2016tnd}.

 We evaluate the mean transverse momentum of charged hadrons in the pseudorapidity interval $|\eta|<0.8$.
 This observable does not require particle identification, unlike the mean transverse mass~\cite{Petersen:2009mz,Luo:2015doi,Monnai:2017cbv}, but it requires to cover the whole $p_t$ range, and the low $p_t$ particles are not detected.
 There are two strategies in order to compare theory and experiment: One can either implement the same $p_t$ cut in the calculation, or extrapolate experimental data down to $p_t=0$.
 We choose the latter approach, because hydrodynamics is meant to describe the bulk of particle production, and because this extrapolation has been carried out by some of the experiments.